Tax Relief Services from a Tax Attorney

 However, you can take steps to minimize IRS tax penalties and debts.
 Tax settlement companies can help you find every available option to decrease debt and achieve a favorable tax settlement.
 Some programs that may provide you with IRS tax relief include:

 An offer in compromise is the closest option to debt forgiveness offered by the IRS.
 This settlement agreement allows you to pay less than you owe, provided you meet the stringent qualification requirements.
-Your tax attorneys will advise you on whether this option is worth pursuing since the odds of being granted an offer in compromise are slim.
+Your Mississippi tax relief attorneys will advise you on whether this option is worth pursuing since the odds of being granted an offer in compromise are slim.

-Also, your tax attorney may caution you against this agreement, as some negative consequences can come from applying.
+Also, your tax relief attorney may caution you against this agreement, as some negative consequences can come from applying.
 For example, you must provide the IRS with detailed copies of your financial records to request an offer in compromise.
 As a result, they may deny your tax relief request and state you should have to pay your debt outright depending on your income and assets.

 Individuals who truly cannot afford to repay their debt can request to be classified as currently not collectible, which could allow them to avoid paying their tax debt for a time.
 However, this status is not permanent, and the IRS will revisit your case periodically to evaluate your collectible status and whether your financial situation has improved enough to repay your debt.

 To qualify for this status, you must prove that repaying any amount of your liability would place you under financial hardship.
-You’ll want to consult with an experienced tax relief lawyer to see if requesting this type of collectible status offers a temporary solution.
+You’ll want to consult with an experienced tax relief attorney to see if requesting this type of collectible status offers a temporary solution.

 If you are married and either you or your spouse are solely responsible for your current tax controversy, innocent spouse relief could be an option.
 Sometimes one partner is in the dark regarding their partner’s tax problem and may only know there is an issue once a revenue officer contacts them or the IRS rejects their tax return if filing jointly.